piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 ## Performance and Technical

+**Q: Can you add feature X to SDRR?**

+A: Perhaps - raise an issue on the [GitHub issues page](https://github.com/piersfinlayson/software-defined-retro-rom/issues).

+SDRR is very busy serving ROM images, so has few spare cycles for additional features.
+However, it can be augmented by a co-processor such as [Airfrog](https://piers.rocks/u/airfrog) to provide additional functionality, such as remote access and control, or telemetry.

 **Q: Why does SDRR store all ROM images as 16KB in flash?**

 A: This optimization allows the main loop to use chip select states as direct address offsets, eliminating runtime calculations and achieving the required access speeds.